Product Taxonomy Using Topic Maps

 Although other options can be used to define properties, like one of the available components provided, these might cause discrepancies such as spelling errors or might even result in multiple variations of the same color, which gets even more complex if additional languages get involved.
 These situations are bound to arise when several people are involved with adding information to the database.

 For example, the color 'Anthracite' can have multiple variations such as - 'Antracite', 'Antrasitt', 'Antracit'.
 Topic maps eradicate all such issues.
 An excellent way to do this would be to define a base color and then add its shade, as shown in the image.

 Navigation and Search

 Topic maps make the management of properties such as colors and materials easier by clearly defining the same, leaving no room for errors as only the properties defined as topics can be associated with a product.
-Building out such a taxonomy also allows your users to easily navigate and find any products by a certain property as our Search API enables you to search as well as filter products based on the topics associated.
+Building out such a taxonomy also allows your users to navigate and find any products by a certain property easily.
+Our Search API enables you to search and filter products based on the associated topics.

 Building Navigation Using Topic Maps